Su Bingtian: 2016

 With his eyes on the 2016 Summer Olympics, Su began the year by running the 60 metres at various indoor meets in the US, ultimately qualifying for the 2016 IAAF World Indoor Championships in Portland, Oregon.
-On March 18, 2016, Su won his 60 metres heat at the championships with a time of 6.64 seconds.
+On 18 March 2016, Su won his 60 metres heat at the championships with a time of 6.64 seconds.
 Later in the day, Su finished second in his semi-final clocking 6.50 seconds; a new personal best and equalling the Asian record.
 He went on to finish fifth in the final with a time of 6.54 seconds.

 Outdoors, Su ran only three meets before the Olympics.
-He and his teammates ran and won two 4 x 100 metre relay races in his home country of China; one in Shanghai at the Shanghai Golden Grand Prix; and one in Beijing at the IAAF World Challenge Beijing.
-On May 26, 2016, Su finished seventh in 100 metres at the 2016 Prefontaine Classic in a wind-aided 10.04 seconds, unable to repeat the success he had on the same track the year before.
+He and his teammates ran and won two 4 × 100 metre relay races in his home country of China; one in Shanghai at the Shanghai Golden Grand Prix; and one in Beijing at the IAAF World Challenge Beijing.
+On 26 May 2016, Su finished seventh in 100 metres at the 2016 Prefontaine Classic in a wind-aided 10.04 seconds, unable to repeat the success he had on the same track the year before.

 Su arrived in Rio de Janeiro for the Olympic Games, having qualified for the 100 metres and the 4 × 100 metres relay.
 In the 100 metres, Su finished third in his heat in 10.17 seconds, qualifying him as one of the fastest losers for the semi-final.
 The following day, on August 14, 2016, Su finished fourth in his semi-final in 10.08 seconds; a season's best time.
 However, his time was unable to qualify him for the final.
-4 days later, on August 18, 2016, Su raced with his teammates Tang Xingqiang, Xie Zhenye and Zhang Peimeng in the heats of the 4 × 100 metre relay.
+4 days later, on 18 August 2016, Su raced with his teammates Tang Xingqiang, Xie Zhenye and Zhang Peimeng in the heats of the 4 × 100 metre relay.
 Running the third leg, Su helped his team to a second-place finish in their heat behind the United States.
 Their time of 37.82 seconds set a new Asian record for the event.
 The following day, the Chinese team finished fourth in the final following a disqualification by team USA, narrowly missing out on an Olympic medal.
 Su ended his season after the Olympics.